-To monitor an outlet:
+• To check the information of an individual outlet:

-- 1. Expand the Outlets folder in the PX Explorer pane to show all outlets.
-See Expanding the Tree (on page 94).

-- 2. Click the outlet you want in the PX Explorer pane, and the outlet's details are shown in the right pane, including:
+- 1. Expand the Outlets folder to show all outlets in the PX Explorer pane.
+See Expanding the Tree (on page 115). - 2.
+Click the desired outlet in the PX Explorer pane.
+Its page opens in the right pane, with that outlet's details shown.

-- Outlet label (number)

-- Outlet name

-- Outlet status (on/off)